JuliaGPU/CUDA.jl/docs/src/usage/memory.md

     importing CUDA.jl.

+### Memory limits

+If you're sharing a GPU with other users or applications, you might want to limit how much memory is used.
+By default, CUDA.jl will configure the memory pool to use all available device memory.
+You can change this using two environment variables:

+* `JULIA_CUDA_SOFT_MEMORY_LIMIT`: This is an advisory limit, used to configure the memory pool.
+If you set this to a nonzero value, the memory pool will attempt to release cached memory until memory use falls below this limit.
+Note that this only happens at specific synchronization points, so memory use may temporarily exceed this limit.
+In addition, this limit is incompatible with `JULIA_CUDA_MEMORY_POOL=none`.
+* `JULIA_CUDA_HARD_MEMORY_LIMIT`: This is a hard limit, checked before every allocation.
+  This incurs a certain cost, so it is recommended to first try to use the soft limit.

+The value of these variables can be formatted as a numer of bytes, optionally followed by a unit, or as a percentage of the total device memory.
+Examples: `100M`, `50%`, `1.5GiB`, `10000`.

 ### Avoiding GC pressure

 When your application performs a lot of memory operations, the time spent during GC might